YOURS FOREVER, LINCOLN

 Christopher M. Cicconi is Director of Bands and Orchestras and Associate Professor of Music Education at Towson University.
-Conductor of the Towson University Symphonic Band and Symphony Orchestra, he also teaches courses in graduate and undergraduate conducting, methods of teaching instrumental music in secondary education, and is an instrumental music education student teacher advisor.
+Conductor of the Towson University Wind Ensemble and Symphony Orchestra, he also teaches courses in graduate and undergraduate conducting, methods of teaching instrumental music in secondary education, and is an instrumental music education student teacher advisor.
+Under his direction, the Wind Ensemble has been invited on numerous occasions to perform at the College Band Directors National Association Regional Conference and the Maryland Music Educators Association Annual State In-Service.
 Prior to his arrival in Maryland, Cicconi earned a Doctoral of Musical Arts Degree in Instrumental Conducting from the University of Miami, where he was awarded a Henry Mancini Fellowship and was a student of Mr. Gary D. Green.

 As a strong advocate for music education and community outreach, Cicconi is in demand throughout the Mid-Atlantic region and is a sought-after guest conductor, clinician, and guest speaker.
 Upon his arrival in Maryland, he has appeared as a band and orchestra clinician in well over 100 public and private institutions.
-As a guest conductor, Cicconi has appeared with All-State, All-Region, and All-County Bands and Orchestras in numerous states around the country including Maryland, Pennsylvania, New Jersey, and Georgia.
-In the summer of 2018, Cicconi will serve as a guest conductor for the internationally acclaimed Sewanee Music Festival and the New England Music Camp.
+As a guest conductor, Cicconi has appeared with All-State, All-Region, and All-County Bands and Orchestras in numerous states around the country including Maryland, Pennsylvania, New Jersey, Wyoming, Ohio, and Georgia.
+Cicconi also serves as a frequent guest conductor for the internationally acclaimed Sewanee Music Festival and the New England Music Camp.

 As an active scholar, Cicconi’s agenda includes wind repertoire and other current music education topics such as score study, conducting, and arranging.
 His most recent publication, ‘The Band Music Handbook, A Catalog of Emerging Band Repertoire,’ has proved to be a valuable resource and essential tool for wind band directors worldwide.
-As an arranger, Cicconi premiered his transcription of Jonathan Leshnoff’s Rush in the Fall of 2018 with the Towson University Symphonic Band, which was subsequently published by Theodore Presser Company.
+As an arranger, Cicconi premiered his transcription of Jonathan Leshnoff’s ‘Rush’ in the Fall of 2018 with the Towson University Symphonic Band, which was subsequently published by Theodore Presser Company.
 Since then, it has received numerous performances nationwide in university and conference settings, including a performance at the college Band Directors National Association Southwest Regional Conference.
-Furthermore, he has presented professional development workshops for schools as well as state and regional conferences throughout the state and region.
+Furthermore, he has presented professional development workshops for schools as well as state and regional conferences, including the Midwest Clinic, throughout the state and region.